arschles/godo/README.md

 ## Development

 Writing code for Godo is simple.
-Since it's a build tool, it can bootstrap itself by running `gci build` in the root of the repo.
+Since it's a build tool, it can bootstrap itself by running `godo build` in the root of the repo.

 Assuming you don't have a `godo` binary available, you can build it with the standard `go` toolchain as well.
 Here's what you'll need: